ICPSwap-Labs/icpswap-validators/README.md

 # Summary
-The purpose of this project is to assist SNS Dao in managing the positions owned by the governance canister on ICPSwap.
+The purpose of this project is to assist the SNS DAO project teams in managing the liquidity positions in ICPSwap which owned by their governance canisters.

 # Transfer position validator
-The SNS Dao can call the `transferPosition` method to transfer the position owned by the governance canister to another principal.
+The SNS DAO can call the `transferPosition` method to transfer the positions owned by the governance canister to another principal.

-This validator ensures that the receiving principal is in the whitelist.
-You can add this canister to SNS Dao.
+This validator verifies that the receiving principal is listed in the whitelist.
+You can add this canister to SNS DAO.

 Only the controller and governance canister can call the `add_whitelist` and `remove_whitelist` methods to add or remove principals from the whitelist.

-Only the controller can set the governance canister ID using the `set_governance_canister_id` method.
+Only the controller can set the governance canister ID by using the `set_governance_canister_id` method.

 You can implement your own validation logic, as long as the validator's arguments and return values are the same.